Being forced to wait for knee replacement is painful, significantly deteriorates your condition, worsens your knee pain

 “Our objective was to compare the availability of hip and knee arthroplasty (replacement) to an adult insured by Medicaid and by private insurance.

-The average time until appointment was longer for patients with Medicaid when compared with private insurance
+The average time until the appointment was longer for patients with Medicaid when compared with private insurance

 Two scenarios were presented.